vindolin/Python-Ebyte-E32/README.md

-# Python 3 library for controlling Ebyte LoRa modules like the E32 with GPIOs (Raspberry Pi).
+# Python 3 command line tool/library for controlling Ebyte LoRa modules like the E32 with GPIOs (Raspberry Pi).

 Work in progress.

 Parameter setting is fully working on an Raspberry PI.

-See the code in test_raspberrypi.py for instructions.

-If you write to the serial device, just call ebyte.wait_for_aux_pin() after every write.

-You can omit the AUX_PIN parameter, a delay is then used instead of waiting for the pin to go high.

 ## reading